Stolon: In mycology

 In mycology, a stolon is defined as an occasionally septate hypha, which connects sporangiophores together.
 Root-like structures called rhizoids may appear on the stolon as well, anchoring the hyphae to the substrate.
 The stolon is commonly found in bread molds, and are seen as horizontally expanding across the mold.

 In zoology

 The Cnidarian fish parasite Polypodium hydriforme has a stolon stage of interconnected medusoids.

 Members of the genus Myrianida in the Polychaeta, sometimes known as "trainworms", form stolons containing eggs or sperm.

 Some bryozoans form colonies through the connection of individual units by stolons.
 Other colonies include sheets and erect colonies.

 Some colonial Cnidaria develop as stolons with interconnected medusoid structures that later separate.

 Some worm-like animals, such as certain Polychaeta in the genus Myrianida, form stolons containing eggs or sperm which trail behind the main body before detaching to mate with other stolons.

 The worm Megasyllis nipponica takes this to an extreme, developing stolons with their own eyes, antennae, gut, and brain, which detach, seek out, and mate with an opposite-sex stolon to produce fertilized eggs.

 In palaeontology

-Stolon-based reproduction is thought to have been used by Rangeomorphs in the Ediacaran age.
+Stolon-based reproduction is thought to have been used by Rangeomorphs in the Ediacaran period.